 Where to Buy: I can personally recommend the Mondoñedo cake at Restaurante Montero.

-Spain may be best known for it’s reds, but Galicias most famous wine is a white.
+Spain may be best known for its reds, but Galicia’s most famous wine is white.
 Albariño is made with the indigenous Albariño grape, grown in the Rias Baixas, a series of four Atlantic inlets south of Santiago de Compostela.
 The wine is fruity and incredibly light and accompanies the seafood tremendously.
-Check out this great guide to the region’s vineyards for more details.

 One of my favourite discoveries in Galicia was Nordés Gin.
 A relatively new gin, Nordés is made from an Albariño-grape-based spirit, making this a very Galician drink.
 Botanicals include lemon peel and hibiscus, and the resulting flavour is sweet and floral.
-It’s quite a light, summery gin that would be perfect for cocktails.
+It’s a light, summery, gin which would be perfect for cocktails.

 Across Northern Spain, the local aguardiente (fire-water) is a pomace brandy known as orujo.
 It’s similar to grappa and probably originated in Cantabria, but Galician orujo tends to be better known.
 Many Galician families have their own secret recipe, and there are also several commercial producers in the region.

-So, there you have my guide to Galician cuisine.
-I’ve really just focused on the most traditional Galician food and drinks, along with some of the tips I picked up along the way.
+So, that concludes my guide to Galician food.
 If I’ve missed anything, or you have your own great tip, scroll down to leave a comment!